-The SBIWTP is a 25 million gallon per day advanced primary treatment plant located in San Diego County, California, about 2 miles west of the San Ysidro Port of Entry.
-The physical - chemical plant treats sewage originating in Tijuana, Mexico and discharges it to the Pacific Ocean through the South Bay Ocean Outfall, a four and one-half mile long 11foot diameter pipe completed in January 1999.
+The SBIWTP is a 25 million gallon per day secondary treatment plant located in San Diego County, California, about 2 miles west of the San Ysidro Port of Entry.
+The plant treats sewage originating in Tijuana, Mexico and discharges it to the Pacific Ocean through the South Bay Ocean Outfall, a four and one-half mile long 11foot diameter pipe completed in January 1999.
 From here you can link to various informative pages about the SBIWTP located in San Ysidro, CA.

 The Nogales International Wastewater Treatment Plant, (NIWTP) is adjacent and westerly of the Santa Cruz River/Nogales Wash confluence, about ten miles north of Ambos, Nogales.
 It treats a daily average dry weather flow of approximately fourteen million gallons, of which seventy per cent is from Mexico.
 For thirteen years, it has employed oxygenated pond technology and industry – standard chlorination/dechlorination for effluent disinfection.
 It is expected that a $60 million upgrade, to be online by 2009, will use best available technology, in response to continuing stricter discharge permit requirements.